 - A cost is allocable to a Federal award or cost objective if the goods or services involved are chargeable or assignable in accordance with relative benefits received. - Incurred specifically for the Federal award; - Benefits both the Federal award and other work and can be distributed in proportions that may be approximated using reasonable methods; and - Is necessary to the overall operation of the non-Federal entity and assignable to the Federal award in accordance with the principles in this subpart.

 Allocable (cont.)

-- Practical Questions - Is the amount charged to grant commensurate with the benefit received? - Can the benefit received be determined? - Example: The division of a salary or audit costs
+- Practical Questions - Is the amount charged to grant commensurate with the benefit received? - Can the benefit received be determined especially if sharing costs with other programs? - Example: The division of a salary or audit costs

 Allowability Documentation